 The entire Battle of Stalingrad could be considered this.
 With the Germans on the front, commissars in the rear, and their backs to the river, the Russian troops literally had no other option than fight or die.

 The Battle of Berlin was this for Those Wacky Nazis.
 The Russians threw everything they had at the city, and the last bastions of the Third Reich held out for a while, but were ultimately fighting a battle most knew they weren't going to win.
-This was also the battle in which Adolf Hitler decided that it was Better to Die than Be Killed, and shot himself in the head when even the Ax-Crazy Hitler realized there was no way out.
+This was also the battle in which Adolf Hitler decided that it was Better to Die Than Be Killed, and shot himself in the head when even he realized there was no way out.

 The Brest Fortress.
 On June 22, 1941, Brest Fortress was one of the first Soviet defenses to be attacked by German troops.
 Surrounded, a few defenders continued fighting for more than a month, facing overwhelming German troops and heavy artillery.
 The last defender of the Brest Fortress, Major Pyotr Gavrilov was taken prisoner on July 23, unable to fight any longer due to starvation and exhaustion.